ga4gh-rnaseq/schema/testing/README.md

 * caltech.edu server - A demo server is available at http://felcat.caltech.edu/rnaget/ serving the Pan-Cancer Analysis of Whole Genomes (PCAWG) dataset.

 * crg.cat server - A demo server is available at https://genome.crg.cat/rnaget/ serving the Pan-Cancer Analysis of Whole Genomes (PCAWG) dataset.
 To access this server a request must have `Authorization` `Bearer abcdefuvwxyz` in the headers.

-### Client Examples

-These client implementations are provided by their respective developers as examples of using the API.
-GA4GH does not have a client testing suite as each client is an individual effort.
-Links to clients are presented as an "as is" resource for developers.

-* saupchurch client - This is an iPython notebook example designed to demonstrate basic navigation and operations on the demo PCAWG dataset.
-It is available [here](https://github.com/saupchurch/bioinformatics-tools/blob/master/GA4GH-rnaget-API-examples.ipynb).
-An [interactive version](https://gke.mybinder.org/v2/gh/saupchurch/bioinformatics-tools/master) is accessible via [Binder](https://gke.mybinder.org).

-* emi80 client - This is a Go command line application covering the basic functionalities of the API.
-It is available at: https://github.com/guigolab/rnaget-client